-When Bodywhys - The Eating Disorders Association of Ireland, was first established in 1995, it provided support primarily to people affected by Anorexia Nervosa and Bulimia Nervosa.
-In recent years, a significant number of the people who have contacted Bodywhys have requested information and support in their struggle to overcome Binge Eating Disorder or compulsive overeating.
-Many callers to the Bodywhys helpline, and to our email support service, report having lived with their disorder in isolation for many years.
+When Bodywhys - The Eating Disorders Association of Ireland, was first established in 1995, it provided support primarily to people affected by anorexia nervosa and bulimia nervosa.
+In recent years, a significant number of the people who have contacted Bodywhys have requested information and support in their struggle to overcome binge eating disorder (BED) or compulsive overeating.
+Over many years, callers to the Bodywhys helpline, and to our email support service, report having lived with their disorder in isolation for some time.
 They want as much information as possible about how to achieve freedom from what they often experience as an enslavement or addiction to food.
 Many people are looking for practical suggestions for regaining control over their behaviours.
 They feel ready to begin to engage with the process of change and want to know where to start.
 Binge Eating: Breaking the Cycle is a response to the needs expressed by the people who have accessed our services.

-Although the booklet was initially meant to address the lack of information and practical guidance available to people with Binge Eating Disorder, many of the strategies offered in the self-help section of the booklet may also be of great use to people caught up in the binge-purge cycle that characterises Bulimia Nervosa and that can also exist in Anorexia Nervosa.
+Although the booklet was initially meant to address the lack of information and practical guidance available to people with BED, many of the strategies offered in the self-help section of the booklet may also be of great use to people caught up in the binge-purge cycle that characterises bulimia nervosa and that can also exist in anorexia nervosa.

 In an eating disorder, food is not used to nourish the body.
 It is used to manage emotional needs.
 Eating to meet psychological needs in this way is often referred to as emotional eating.
-Food can be used to comfort, to self soothe, to regulate mood, as a means of coping with unmanageable feelings.
+Food may be used to comfort, to self soothe, to regulate mood, as a means of coping with unmanageable feelings.
 Food can be used to manage emotional distress in an effort to feel better.
 Many people use food in this way, to a degree.
 Many people eat too much at some point in their life.
 They may restrict their eating as a means of numbing upsetting feelings, or to distract from an emotional state that they don't want, or feel unable to cope with.
 Eating is used as a coping mechanism.
-This becomes problematic when it becomes a habit, an automatic, or 'go to' behaviour, that turns into a compulsion underpinned by a sense of a loss of control.
+This becomes problematic when it becomes a habit, an automatic, or 'go to' response or behaviour, that turns into a compulsion underpinned by a sense of a loss of control.

 Recovery from an eating disorder always requires attention to both the physical and the psychological aspects of the disorder.
-Treatment programmes with a focus on diet alone are unlikely to be effective in the long term unless the psychological reasons and the emotional needs that underlie the behaviour are also addressed.
+Treatment programmes with a focus on food or diet alone are unlikely to be effective in the long term unless the psychological reasons and the emotional needs that underlie the behaviour are also addressed.